 Creating a File Note from the Client Workspace

-- Display the Client Workspace for the relevant client (refer to the section Using the Clients List).
+- Display the Client Workspace for the relevant client (refer to Displaying Information for a Client).

 - In the Client Summary, click the File Note tab to display it (in the panel on the right-hand side).